seyyedhossein/resource-sharing-Booksim-2.0/booksim2.0-2014.03.08/README.md

 ### Trace File Format

-The trace file should be a CSV file with the following structure:
+The trace file should be a texr file with the following structure:

 ```
 time,src,dst,byte